thekingofcool/data_ingestion_tool/README.md

 - `table_name`: The name of the table to which data will be ingested.
 - `folder_id`: The ID of the Box folder from which to download files.
 - `file_name_regex`: A regex pattern to match file names for downloading.
+- `sheet_name`: Excel sheet name if needed to be specified.
 - `metadata`: A dictionary containing metadata for data validation.
 - `latest`: A boolean indicating whether to download only the latest file.
 - `just_copy`: A boolean indicating whether to only copy files to S3 without processing.